 When people first get sober, they often worry about how they will have fun without alcohol or drugs.
 This is a totally valid concern!
 After all, drugs and alcohol were the primary source of fun for almost all of us when we were using substances or in active addiction.
 Anonymous surveys of teens have continually shown the most commonly cited reason for substance abuse among youth is “to have fun” (42% For many of us, our friendships, tastes in music / movies, and social lives revolved around drugs and getting high.

-This is why it’s important to stress the importance of fun in recovery, whether you're just entering sobriety or you've been around the recovery world for 20 years!
+This is why it’s important to stress the importance of fun in recovery, whether you're in your first 30 days of sobriety or you've been around the recovery world for 20 years!
 In this article, we will discuss five reasons why you should have fun in sobriety.

 How do we accomplish this?
 Discovering that staying sober can be more fun than getting high is one of the most obvious.
 Regularly making sure we’re having fun doing something we enjoy, connecting with peers who can relate to us, is one of the simplest ways to make sure our recovery is better than getting high.